 Remote water faucets ON for the season.
 Please see below for individual faucet statuses.

 Drinking water is available from mid-April to mid-November at Hiker/Biker and Drive-In Campsite locations, approximately every 5 to 7 miles.
 Water quality tests are performed frequently by park staff to ensure drinkable water.
-As of 4/15, water is on for the season.
+Water will begin to be turned off 11/15.
 Please plan your trip accordingly.

 On Lock 5 (MM 5) On Lock 10 (MM 8.8)

 Off Carderock Recreation Area (MM 10.5) On Marsden Tract (MM 11.5) On Anglers Access (MM12.2) On Swains Lockhouse (MM 16.64) On Swains Campground (MM 16.7) On Seneca Creek/Rileys (MM 22) On Horsepen Branch Campsite (MM 26) On Chisel Branch Campsite (MM 30.5) On Turtle Run Campsite (MM 34.4) On Marble Quarrry Campsite (MM 38.2) On Indian Flats (MM 42.4) On Calico Rocks Campsite (MM 47.7) On Bald Eagle Island Campsite (MM 50.3) On Lock 34 (MM 61.5)